 BH: How did you development of the character of Dr. Shiragami?
 What ideas did you bring to the character?

-In other words, my idea was to have a genius scientist, a type of scientist like a modern version Dr. Serizawa, a scientist who is much too smart.
+In other words, my idea was to have a genius scientist, a type of scientist like a modern version of Dr. Serizawa, a scientist who is much too smart.

 BH: Miki Saegusa — another Mr. Kobayashi character.
 But please talk about your ideas and what you did to create and develop this character.